GispoCoding/NLSgpkgloader/README.md

 Using the plugin is fairly straightforward:

 1. Click the NLS plugin icon.
-Download Data window opens.
-Click Settings button in the left bottom corner.
+Settings window open.
+Enter a valid identification key (received via email from NLS) and set the save directory.
-2. Another pop-up window opens.
-In the Settings window, enter a valid identification key (received via email from NLS) and set the save directory.
+2. Another pop-up window, Download Data, opens.
+If the Settings window did not open as described in step 1, you can find it by pushing Settings button in the left bottom corner of the Download Data window.
 3. Select which areas to download either by picking municipalities / UTM grids / Sea grids from the list or by selecting features from the map.
 4. Choose which layers to write to the GeoPackage.
 Note that some layers are preselected.